utdata/icj-class/final/README.md

 ### Downloading data from Google Drive

-See the [icj-project-template README](https://github.com/utdata/icj-project-template/blob/master/README.md#using-data-from-google-drive) section on "Using data from Google Drive" to see how to configure and download the data from the Google Sheets or Docs.
+See the [icj-project-rig README](https://github.com/utdata/icj-project-rig#using-data-from-google-drive) section on "Using data from Google Drive" to see how to configure and download the data from the Google Sheets or Docs.

 > Remember to restart gulp after installing the photos or data.